-At Riverside Psychology, we use Cognitive Processing Therapy (CPT) to treat individuals struggling with trauma or other stressor-related disorders.
-CPT is a manualized, evidence-based treatment for those who’s PTSD has changed the way they see themselves, the world, or the future.
-While we cannot change what happened in the past, after completing CPT, our clinicians can guarantee a healthier, more hopeful future.
+At Riverside Psychology, we offer cognitive processing therapy (CPT) in Fairfield, Connecticut, to treat individuals with trauma or other stressor-related disorders.
+CPT is a manualized, evidence-based treatment for those whose PTSD has changed the way they see themselves, the world, or the future.
+While we cannot change what happened in the past, CPT empowers individuals to process their trauma, reshape their thoughts, and build a brighter future.

-The “P” of CPT is based on something called “emotional processing theory.”
-This is all about the way that we naturally avoid reminders of our traumatic past.
-Of course, it’s frightening and upsetting to face things that remind us of our traumas, but this avoidance keeps our PTSD symptoms around.
+The “P” of CPT is based on emotional processing theory and how we naturally avoid reminders of our traumatic past.
+Understandably, it’s distressing to face things that remind us of our traumas, but this avoidance can prevent individuals from recovering from PTSD.
+By addressing avoidance and encouraging emotional processing, CPT helps individuals confront their trauma in a safe, constructive way.

 - Feeling safe, protected, and able to judge dangerous situations